 Why Human Judgement is Still Critical

 Despite AI’s capabilities, there are areas where human judgement remains indispensable.
 Humans possess a capacity for nuanced decision-making, which AI simply cannot replicate.
 Take, for example, customer service.
-While an AI chatbot might provide a quick, generic response to a complaint, a human can detect subtle emotional cues and respond with empathy and tailored solutions.
+While a chatbot might provide a quick, generic response to a complaint, a human can detect subtle emotional cues and respond with empathy and tailored solutions.

 Moreover, ethical decision-making requires moral reasoning, a domain where AI struggles.
 In legal contexts, AI algorithms trained on historical data have been shown to reinforce existing societal biases.
 Humans, on the other hand, can make ethical judgments by taking broader societal implications into account.
 They are essential for reviewing AI’s outputs and ensuring fairness, especially in high-stakes fields like law enforcement and healthcare.